grahil-24/Dockerfiles/README.md

 - `CMD ["npm", "run", "dev", "--", "--host", "0.0.0.0"]`
   - Specifies the command to be executed when the container starts.
 In this case, it runs the `dev` script defined in the `package.json` file, which likely starts the frontend application in development mode.
 The `--host 0.0.0.0` option allows the frontend to be accessible from outside the container.

+To create the docker image, simply open up your terminal and change your present working directory to the root directory of your frontend.
+Make sure the docker file is in the same directory and run the command

+            docker build -t image_name .

 ## .dockerignore